wwng2333/beszel-docs/en/guide/gpu.md

 ## Intel GPUs

-Intel GPUs are not currently supported because I don't have an Intel GPU to test with.
+Intel GPUs are not currently supported for two reasons:

+1. I don't have an Intel GPU to test with.
-It should be a somewhat similar implementation to the others using `xpu-smi` or `intel_gpu_top`.
-If you'd like to try contributing, please reply to [issue #262](https://github.com/henrygd/beszel/issues/262).
+2. There doesn't seem to be a straightforward utility like `nvidia-smi` to get utilization and memory usage.

+Please see [issue #262](https://github.com/henrygd/beszel/issues/262) for more information.